 Online Montessori Teaching Training: Program Information

-Montessori teaching methods are based on the natural learning habits of children at different developmental stages.
-Training requires a specific type of classroom teaching experience and isn't widely offered online, although some programs that combine online coursework and in-person fieldwork are available.
+Montessori teaching methods are based on children's natural learning habits at different developmental stages.
+Training for Montessori teaching isn't widely offered online, although some programs combine online coursework and in-person fieldwork.

 While some online Montessori training programs accept students with only high school diplomas, most require a bachelor's degree.
 Some online programs award non-academic certificates of completion that are certified by the Montessori Accreditation Council for Teacher Education (MACTE).